savesummers/Footlocker-Sneakers-Frontend-Clone/README.md

 <img width="1920" height="1200" alt="Reference" src="https://github.com/user-attachments/assets/bda042be-81e5-42f9-bc61-75a4a9c37ff5" />

 # 📋 Note
-To save time during the creation of the site i decided to use one image for the shoes.
+- To save time during the creation of the site i decided to use one image for the shoes.
+- 📹 Demo and reference videos can be found in the `Videos` folder of this repository.